Skip to main content

 • Stage of perimenopause: You have a higher chance of getting pregnant if you’re in an earlier stage of perimenopause than a later stage.

-• Your hormone levels: A hormone called anti-mullerian hormone (AMC) measures your ovarian reserve and how many eggs you may have left.
-During perimenopause, your AMC and estrogen levels go down, and your follicle stimulating hormone (FSH) goes up.
+• Your hormone levels: During perimenopause, your anti-Müllerian hormone (AMC) and estrogen levels go down, and your follicle stimulating hormone (FSH) goes up.
 You have a better chance of getting pregnant if those changes in hormones haven’t started yet.

 • Other medical conditions: Some conditions, such as endometriosis or uterine fibroids, can make it harder to get pregnant.
-Chemotherapy, radiation, or surgery on your ovaries can lower the number of remaining eggs and might also affect fertility.
+Chemotherapy, radiation, or surgery on your ovaries can also lower the number of remaining eggs and affect fertility.

-• Natural versus assisted fertility treatments: During perimenopause, your chances of getting pregnant are increased by using fertility treatments like assisted reproductive technology (ART)
+• Natural vs. assisted fertility treatments: During perimenopause, your chances of getting pregnant are increased by using fertility treatments like assisted reproductive technology (ART).

-It’s hard to report clear statistics on a person’s chance of getting pregnant during perimenopause because these factors can be very different from person to person.
+It’s hard to report clear statistics on a person’s chance of getting pregnant during perimenopause because it varies so much from person to person.
 But experts do know that age plays one of the biggest roles in fertility.
-Your chances of getting pregnant naturally within a year of trying are about:
+Your chances of getting pregnant are summarized in the chart below.

 What are your chances of getting pregnant during menopause with in vitro fertilization?